Mike Rinder: Auditing

 The device used during auditing, called an E-meter, has a disclaimer on it that says "it does nothing by itself" but members are told that it functions like a lie detector.
 Mike Rinder, Mark Rathbun, Marc and Claire Headley state that auditing sessions are secretly recorded, including ones with secrets about Tom Cruise and initially were forms of spiritual counseling.
 That changed due to the reaction by many early Scientologists to the Xenu origin of man story found in OT III.
-They balked at it and began leaving the church and encouraging others to do so as well.
+They balked at it and began leaving Scientology and encouraged others to do so as well.
 According to Rinder, this is where the term "suppressive person" originated from.

 Rinder also stated that the prophecy of Hubbard's messiah-like return after death to prevent an apocalyptic alien invasion in OT VIII (released in 1988, two years after his death) garnered a similar response, prompting many high-ranking Scientologists to leave the organization as a result.
 According to Rinder, virtually all of the executives, himself included, had rejected both of the above-mentioned Scientological tenets, however they nevertheless continued to train parishioners to accept them as true.

 Rinder's moment of clarity after the confrontation with Sweeney came when he realized that it was the auditing sessions that led him to deny Sweeney's allegations that he knew were true.
 He later discovered the training he received during those sessions was developed from a book written by Hubbard in 1955 called Brain-Washing.